Sleepless in Kentucky

 Making Strides in Fight Against Colon Cancer

 Kentucky leads the nation in colon cancer deaths.
-Each year, about 2,500 Kentuckians are stricken with colon cancer and more than 800 die, giving Kentucky the highest death rate in the nation, according to the Colon Cancer Prevention Project.
-Follow the stories of three Kentuckians who have faced the life-threatening disease in Catching a Killer: Colon Cancer Among Us.
+Each year, about 2,500 Kentuckians are stricken with colon cancer and more than 800 die, according to the Colon Cancer Prevention Project.
+Follow the stories of three Kentuckians who have faced the life-threatening disease and learn from a panel of experts about life-saving screening in Preventing Colon Cancer in Kentucky: Catching a Killer.

 Violence in the Home